aiven/terraform-provider-aiven/docs/data-sources/m3db_user.md

 - `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
 - `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `username` (String) The actual name of the M3DB User.
+- `username` (String) Name of the M3DB service user.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `password` (String, Sensitive) The password of the M3DB User.
+- `password` (String, Sensitive) The M3DB service user's password.
-- `type` (String) Type of the user account.
-Tells whether the user is the primary account or a regular account.
+- `type` (String) User account type, such as primary or regular account.